ucsd-ccbb/VAPr/README.md

     }

-###Filtering
+### Filtering

 Three different pre-made filters that allow for the retrieval of specific variants have been implemented.
 The filters are in the form of MongoDB queries, and are designed to provide the user with a set of relevant variants.
 In case the user would like to define its own querying, a template is provided.
 The output of the queries is a list of dictionaries (JSON documents), where each dictionary contains data relative to one variant.
+The data can be retrieved by querying any field that is contained in MyVariant.info or ANNOVAR annotation databases.
+Since there are more than 700 possible keys that variant can have data associated with, it is out of the scope of this document to list them all.
+They are however fully available online.
+To see a list of the full-fledged possible query fields can be found at the bottom of [this page](http://docs.myvariant.info/en/latest/doc/data.html).
+If the queries are done instead on the ANNOVAR data fields, them the possible keys to be queried upon are the following:

+- `chr`
+- `cytoband.Region`
+- `cytoband.Sub_Band`
+- `cytoband.Chromosome`
+- `cytoband.Band`
+- `cytoband.Name`
+- `genotype.alleles`
+- `genotype.genotype_lieklihoods`
+- `genotype.filter_passing_reads_count`
+- `genotype.genotype`
+- `start`
+- `end`
+- `vcf.alt`
+- `vcf.position`
+- `vcf.ref`
+- `hgvs_id`
+- `esp6500siv2_all`

+These are entries that are guaranteed to be present for every variant.
+Their typical values can be retrieved from the dictionary displayed above, which can serve as a guide to build effective queries that target the desired values.

 Further, the package allows the user to parse these variants into an annotated csv or vcf file.
 If needed, annotated, unfiltered vcf and csv files can also be created.
-They will have the same length (number of variants) as the original files, but will contain much more complete annotation data coming from myvariant.info and ANNOVAR databases.
+They will have the same length (number of variants) as the original files, but will contain much more complete annotation data coming from MyVariant.info and ANNOVAR databases.

 To create a csv file, just the filtered output is needed.
 To create an annotated vcf file, a tab indexed file (.tbi) file is needed (see comments in  section Create unfiltered annotated vcf and csv files at the end of this page).
 This can be created using tabix.

 First, the file needs to be compressed: